devmop/gradle-bash-completion/README.md

 Inspired by https://gist.github.com/nolanlawson/8694399 and http://www.practicalgradle.org/blog/2011/02/task-auto-completion-on-the-command-line/

-The results currently aren't cached as completion then won't function as expected with gradle builds that import ant ones.

-As a result it feels slow even with the gradle daemon running.
+The results are now cached but it might not work well with build.xml It doesn't work well with multiproject builds yet.
+Bash doesn't play nicely with colons